Mary Hartman, Mary Hartman

-Mary Hartman, Mary Hartman is an American satirical soap opera that aired in daily weeknight syndication from January 1976 to July 1977.
-The series follows the titular Mary Hartman, an Ohio housewife attempting to cope with various bizarre and violent incidents occurring around her.
-The series was produced by Norman Lear, directed by Joan Darling, Jim Drake, Nessa Hyams, and Giovanna Nigro, and starred Louise Lasser, Greg Mullavey, Dody Goodman, Norman Alden, Mary Kay Place, Graham Jarvis, Debralee Scott, and Victor Kilian.
+Mary Hartman, Mary Hartman is an American satirical soap opera broadcast on weeknights from January 1976 to July 1977.
+The syndicated series follows Mary Hartman, a small-town Ohio housewife attempting to cope with various bizarre and sometimes violent incidents occurring in her daily life.

+The series was produced by Norman Lear, directed by Joan Darling, Jim Drake, Nessa Hyams, and Giovanna Nigro, and starred Louise Lasser, Greg Mullavey, Dody Goodman, Mary Kay Place, Graham Jarvis, Debralee Scott, Victor Kilian, Philip Bruns, and Claudia Lamb.
 The series writers were Gail Parent and Ann Marcus.

-Developed by Lear with the intention of examining the effects of consumerism on the American housewife, the series premiered in January 1976, and was filmed at KTLA Studios in Los Angeles.
-The show's title, featuring the title character's name stated twice, is a reference to Lear's observation that dialogue within soap operas tended to be repeated.
+Developed by Lear to examine the effects of consumerism on the American housewife, the series was videotaped at KTLA Studios in Los Angeles.
+The show's repetitive title alludes to Lear's observation that soap opera dialogue tended to repeat.
+The show was syndicated and aired on a wide variety of television stations, including PBS Member WPBT-2 in Miami across its first six months, based on historical recordings of WHYI-FM "Y-100" morning host Bill Tanner from July 1976.